 Bartending.
-You’re going to be dealing with a broad range of clientele, from a lonely businessman who wants to tell you his life story, to rowdy bachelor parties, to a gathering of power-drinking truckers who threaten you when you try to close the bar at the end of the night.
-This will need strong interpersonal skills, a way with words, and – obviously – some formal nationwide license to prove that you can deal with any given situation, right?
+You’ll be dealing with a broad range of clientele, from a lonely businessman who wants to tell you his life story, to rowdy bachelor parties, to a gathering of power-drinking truckers who threaten you when you try to close the bar at the end of the night.
+This will need strong interpersonal skills, a way with words, and some formal nationwide license to prove that you can deal with any given situation, right?

 Just as with every job or career nowadays, bartending is slowly becoming more regulated – employers, often due to worries over insurance, are increasingly likely to require some mandatory bartending school training or state-provided permit from you even before you set foot behind their bar.
-But the notion that you must have special training, or a state certificate, or indeed some form of ‘bartender’s license’ before you can work the stick is incorrect.
+But the notion that you must have special training, a state certificate, or some form of bartender’s license before you can work the stick is incorrect.

 So let’s take a look at some of the states around the U.S. and the bartending licensing requirements.

 The Sunshine State has no legal requirement for you to become ‘properly trained’ or obtain a bartending school degree or any license.
 However, it might be advisable for prospective pint-pullers to undergo training on a ‘responsible vendor program’, and numerous bar schools offer this two to three-hour input.
 TIPS is also valid in the state.